ahoymrag/ahoymrag.github.io/writing/the-plastic-hammer/hammer.md

 ## The verbal garbage of an introduction

+This is nugget of an idea - and nuggets look messy until you process them.
+This is a book that I have been terrified of compiling - lest I be casted for the rest of my life as a certain school of thinking - - I would like to note to future Alex - who reads this one day while grey - God willing - that this was in a way - a therapy caught on paper - that's all - the contents of this book are of theological nature.

+And who am I?
+Ya boy - Alex Gonzalez.
+I was on a show for a while called smoking theologians - a relatively unpopular spotify program that talked about this sort of jingle jangle - and the showrunner I did it with - Preston Graham - started a bunch of churches and was super theologian guy - but before him - I was involved in a bunch of different circles - still am - float in and out and out and in - and I wander - looking for a unique character.

-This is nugget of an idea - but I've been carrying this with me for years - but yet I have not had the courage to drop anything hot - in the fear that it wouldn't be hot and I'd embarass myself as a lowly theologian - an unstudied one - a man who spends much time in the digital ether .
+but I've been carrying this with me for years - but yet I have not had the courage to drop anything hot - in the fear that it wouldn't be hot and I'd embarass myself as a lowly theologian - an unstudied one - a man who spends much time in the digital ether .
 The thought of writing scares me - because it, to my opinion, flirts so close to - somewhere I don't know if I want to go.
 Has to do with perception I suppose
 And a fear of being cringe.